Sydney College of the Arts: Research Environment

 SCA is a world leader in creative arts research.
 In the Australian Government's most recent assessment of research excellence, SCA received the highest possible evaluation as a global standard-setter in Creative Arts Research.

 Staff and postgraduate students at SCA are renowned for practice-led research.
 Our creative and scholarly works are exhibited and published in esteemed venues, journals, monographs and media outlets around the world.

 Within this dynamic culture, SCA Graduate School offers Research Degrees at Masters and Doctoral level.
-The Graduate School fosters a stimulating community where our staff, students and partners share discoveries in regular forums, exhibitions, symposia and conferences; in the wider SCA we engage in research clusters and reading groups that lead to funded research projects, such as CAMRA and the Spatial Aesthetics project.
+The Graduate School fosters a stimulating community where our staff, students and partners share discoveries in regular forums, exhibitions, symposia and conferences; in the wider SCA we engage in research clusters and reading groups that lead to funded research projects.

 SCA research clusters include groups investigating: